Aqiil/investment-app/README.md

 To prevent this issue from occuring, please wait a few seconds before choosing an option that requires an API call or upgrade to the premium API.

-## Marking Scheme

-**Level 1** (10 marks)

-* Standard I/O (keyboard input and printing to terminal).
-* Good design, making sensible use of classes and objects.

-**Level 2** (10 marks)

-* Sensible use of inheritance, making use of Java's features such as abstract classes and interfaces where necessary.
-* Sensible use of polymorphism.

-**Level 3** (10 marks)

-* Use of ArrayLists or other classes from Java's Collection Framework.
-* Adequate exception handling.
-* Graphical User Interface.
-* File I/O for features requiring permanent storage.

-**Extra** (5 marks)

-* Add something special.
-Do your own research and use programming concepts that go beyond what you have seen in class.

 ## Helpful Links

 [Alpha Vantage API Documentation](https://www.alphavantage.co/documentation/)